elementor/elementor-developers-docs/src/cli/library-connect.md

 wp elementor library connect --user=admin --token=xxx
 ```

-This command will connect to Elementor library the WordPress `admin` user.
+This command will connect the WordPress `admin` user to the Elementor library .